 HAP Radiology Billing and Coding Blog

-How to Avoid Radiology Claims Denials – Medical Necessity
+How to Avoid Radiology Claims Denials for Medical Necessity

 Posted: By Sandy Coffta on September 20, 2016

-Denials-management-Medical-Necessity.pngIn our previous articles in this series, we covered the top two reasons for radiology claims denials, Patient Eligibility Problems and Lack of Proper Authorization.
-The third biggest reason for insurance claims denials is failure to document the medical necessity for the exam.
+Denials-management-Medical-Necessity.pngIn our previous articles on avoiding radiology claim denials, we covered the top two reasons payers deny radiology claims — patient eligibility problems and lack of proper authorization.
+The third most common reason for medical insurance claim denials is failure to document the exam's medical necessity.
 Let’s take a look at this issue in detail so that your radiology practice can avoid such claims denials.

 The physician must be sure that the performance of any exam is medically necessary in the diagnosis or treatment of the patient’s condition.
 The definition of ‘medical necessity’ is made by each insurance payer based on their own payment policies.
 This means that while a physician might feel a particular procedure is warranted, payment for that procedure might not be made by the payer due to its own medical protocols that dictate the conditions under which certain procedures are to be performed.
 Knowing specifically which insurance plan the patient has and what its requirements are is important to maximizing reimbursement and avoiding denials.